vieirads/100DaysOfCode/r1-log.md

 ### R1D66
 Continued to study Angular on Sololearn.
 Learned about one-way and two-way data binding.
 Some concepts that I know about have specific names.
 I think I better learn the proper names.

+### R1D67
+Studied a bit of React.
+Create a app using the commands in terminal.
+There are a lot of files that I have no idea what they are intend for.
+But I will keep things slow and learn the aspects of it bit by bit.